thonglnt/4tek/README.md

 ## Technical

 - **Frontend:**
-  - **Vue.js**: A progressive JavaScript framework for building user interfaces.
+  - **VueJs**: A progressive JavaScript framework for building user interfaces.
   - **Nuxt 3**: A powerful meta-framework for Vue.js with server-side rendering capabilities.
   - **Bootstrap 5**: A responsive design framework for styling and layout.
   - **Swiper**: A modern touch slider for carousels.